Dymensional/Store/index.md

 Accessibility to virtually all key parts, easy to refill filament, low maintenance.
 ![Printer](/imgs/print3.jpg "printer")

-Fit to your locker esasily.
+Fit to your locker easily.
 ![Locker](/imgs/locker.jpg "locker")

 Dutch design: as much of the design as possible comes from the Netherlands.
 I also chose to use the high quality minitronics board by reprapworld as standard.
 I know you’ll love it.